vanilophp/braintree/docs/workflow.md

 2. Obtain the **payment method** from the checkout<sup>*</sup>
 3. Get the appropriate **gateway instance** associated with the payment method
-4. Generate a **payment request** using the gateway
+4. Generate a **payment request** using the gateway which bascially creates a `clientToken` via Braintee API
 5. Inject the **HTML snippet** on the checkout/thankyou page
-6. The HTML snippet ...
+6. The HTML snippet will render out the [Braintree Drop In](https://developer.paypal.com/braintree/docs/start/drop-in) containing the `clientToken`
-7. The return url (?)
+7. Fill the drop in and submit
-8. ...
+8. The gateway creates the transaction in Braintree and return a `PaymentResponse`

 ## Obtain Gateway Instance